KiKaraage/cosmoneer/README.md

 # cosmoneer

 A proof-of-concept to bring COSMIC + Niri + Bluefin goodies together into a scroller desktop OS.
-Built on [Universal Blue Bluefin](https://projectbluefin.io) with System76's COSMIC desktop environment, the Niri scrollable-tiling compositor, and curated developer tools.
+Sane defaults from Universal Blue with System76's COSMIC desktop environment, the Niri scrollable tiling compositor, and Docker group access.

-> Be the one who moves, not the one who is moved.

-## What Makes this Different?
+Try it:
+- Install a Fedora Atomic variant, like [Bluefin](https://projectbluefin.io)
+- Run `sudo bootc switch ghcr.io/kikaraage/cosmoneer`
+- **COSMIC + Niri Integration:** After your first login, run `ujust configure-niri-cosmic` to configure COSMIC apps and keybindings inside Niri.
+Use `ujust show-niri-config` to review the configuration or `ujust reset-niri-config` to roll back to defaults.

+## About This Image

 This image is based on **Bluefin stable** and includes these customizations: